cogini/logger_formatter_json/README.md

 ]
 ```

-List elements are mostly keys in the metatada map.
+List elements are metadata key names, with a few special keys:

-A few keys are special:

 * `msg` represents the text message, if any.